igarnier/clustering/README.md

-A functorial k-means clustering implementation in OCaml.
+Functorial k-clustering implementation in OCaml, using either k-means or k-medoids.
 A standard example is provided in lib_test/gaussian.ml (relies on Owl).
-The library also provides sequential and parallel multi-start k-means, as well as ways to assess the tradeoff between the quality of clustering and overfitting.
+The library also provides sequential and parallel multi-start wrappers, as well as ways to assess the tradeoff between the quality of clustering and overfitting using provided cost functions.

 BUILDING & INSTALLING